-Working in bursts can be a life saver for your sanity.
+Working with toddlers in the home is no easy task, so being able to work in bursts can be a life saver for your sanity.
 Kids tend to rule the schedule with their necessities so being able to float around the house, packing in an hour of work here and there when they let you, might be the best you can do.

 Having a job with a ton of flexibility is a must.
 Take a look at these part-time, work at home jobs.
 If you want something with more hours, but flexible hours, here are some great options:

 - Blog writing is a fantastic job for flexibility.
 You can write whenever the mood strikes.
 Here is a little write-up I did about writing for money.